jerkar/springboot-plugin/README.md

 ### Writing extra run classes

-You can also add other runner classes beside the build class to perform other tasks:
+Writing main method is not mandatory but if you like this way of launching build, you can add other runner classes beside the build class to perform other tasks:

 ```java
 import org.jerkar.tool.JkInit;